jProgr/jprogr.github.io/pages/books-read.md

 - I could pee on this - Francesco Marciuliano.
 - A Dog's heart - Mikhail Bulgakov.
 - The 100-year-old man who climbed out the window and disappeared - Jonas Jonasson.
-- The manga guide to Relativity - Hideo Nitta, Masafumi Yamamoto y Keita Takatsu.
+- The manga guide to Relativity - Hideo Nitta, Masafumi Yamamoto, Keita Takatsu.
 - How to Live on Twenty-Four Hours a Day - Arnold Bennett.
 - Lolita - Vladimir Nabokov.
 - Invitation to a Beheading - Vladimir Nabokov.